-The programs prepare the student to succeed in a wide array of job positions in virtually any career.
+The Department offers a Bachelor of Science in Business Administration degree with a Management concentration.
+The program prepares students to succeed in a wide array of job positions in virtually any career.
 Students learn to see the big picture of any organization, how key pieces fit together, and how the organization fits into an industry, field, and the overall economy.
-A minor in management is also offered.

 Bachelor of Science in Business Administration: Concentration in Management